MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ### Exploring the Teams Toolkit task pane

+The app building features and functions of Teams Toolkit are available from its task pane.
+After you've created an app project using the Teams Toolkit, the task pane is accessible for further app development, debug, and deployment.

-You can explore more UI elements from task pane in Teams Toolkit.
-Task pane is visible only after creating an app using Teams Toolkit.
-The following video helps you to know about the process of creating new Teams app and after this process you can view the task pane in Teams Toolkit.
+Task pane is visible only after creating an app project using Teams Toolkit.
+The following video helps you to quickly go through the steps of creating a new Teams app project, after which you can view the task pane in Teams Toolkit.

    ![Create a Teams app](~/assets/videos/javascript-tab-app1.gif)

-After creating a new Teams app, you can see the directory structure of the app in the left panel and the readme file in the right panel.
+After the app project is created, you can see the directory structure of the app in the left panel and the readme file in the right panel.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/first-page.png" alt-text="First page of Teams Toolkit":::

 Let's take a tour of the Teams Toolkit UI.

- In Visual Studio Code toolbar, The following icons are relevant to the Teams Toolkit:
+ In Visual Studio Code toolbar, The following icons are relevant to the Teams app:

 | Icon | Description |
 | --- | --- |